StatCan/aaw-security-proposal/04-storage.md

 2. Unclassified data stores may be **only read** by a Protected B workload
 3. Protected B data stores may never be accessed from an unclassified workload

+*Note: This proposal does not define sharing of data between Protected B workloads.
+This is left to the DAaaS project to elaborate and design should this funcationality be deemed necessary.*

 ## Disk storage

 Access to disk storage will be restricted based on the classification of the